-2) Sebastien Daruty - Head of Finance
+2) Sebastien Daruty - Head of Finance (upto 9 January 2023)

 Sebastien has over 15 years of experience in finance and previously served in strategic, investor relations and operational financial roles.
 After graduating with a Bachelor of Science in Mathematics and Statistics at the University of Southampton, he started his career as a chartered accountant in London and went on shouldering another position in a large-scale London-based accounting firm where he developed a keen interest for the renewable energy sector.
 This led him to work for one of the largest low carbon electricity production company in the United Kingdom before returning to Mauritius in 2014 to join CIEL Group as Group Financial & Corporate Manager and working for other reputed renewable energy companies for the last 7 years.
 He is also a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW).
-Since April 2021, Sebastien joined the Management team of Kolos Cement Ltd as Head of Finance.
+Since April 2021, Sebastien joined the Management team of Kolos Cement Ltd as Head of Finance and has resigned on 9 January 2023.